hannahshader/HiLabSuite/DOCUMENT.md

 are inserted into a list organized by start time.
 Overlap is detected via the sentences list.
 We check if there are two sentences that have start and end times that overlap.
-If this is the case, the later start time of the two sentences is markes as the time of the start of the overlap, while the earlier end time of the two sentences is marked as the time of end of the overlap.
+If this is the case, the later start time of the two sentences is marked as the time of the start of the overlap, while the earlier end time of the two sentences is marked as the time of end of the overlap.

 From there, two separate start and end markers, with the appropriate start